roscoe81/enviro-monitor/README.md

 mqtt support is provided to use external temperature and humidity sensors (for data logging and regression analysis), interworking between the monitor and a [home automation system](https://github.com/roscoe81/Home-Manager) and to support interworking between outdoor and indoor sensors.
 That latter interworking allows the display of an indoor unit to cycle between indoor and outdoor readings.

 [Luftdaten]( https://github.com/pimoroni/enviroplus-python/blob/master/examples/luftdaten.py)  interworking is essentially unchanged, other than the ability to use external temperature and humidity sensors via mqtt messages.

+Support is provided for streaming temperature, humidity, air pressure, PM concentration and gas concentration data to Adafruit IO.

 The same [Enviro+ setup]( https://github.com/pimoroni/enviroplus-python/blob/master/README.md) is used and the config.json file parameters are used to customise its functionality.